ComplianceLnD

 If you do not provide personal data we ask for where it is required, it may prevent us from providing services to you.
 We collect and use this personal data for the purposes described in the section ‘How and why we use your personal data’ below.

-Sensitive personal data (also known as special category data) means information related to personal data revealing racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; genetic data; biometric data (where used for identification purposes); data concerning health; data concerning a person’s sex life; and data concerning a person’s sexual orientation.
+Sensitive personal data (also known as special category personal data) means personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data used for identification purposes, health information, sex life information or sexual orientation.

 We collect personal data from you directly when you sign up to the Services, contact us directly or reach out to us via social media, attend events hosted by us, make submissions via the Services when a forum element is available, or indirectly, such as your activity while using the Services.